 As well as some donors who prefer to remain anonymous, we acknowledge numerous individuals and small businesses who have donated items and support for our auctions and fundraisers.
 The spouses and partners of the artists on the committee were always actively supportive, and we thank them with all our hearts.

 As of December 2014 Portrait Artists Australia closed exhibition activities, and closed our non-profit incorporated status.
-Portrait Artists Australia remains as an online network of professional artists – catch up with our latest news on our Facebook page!
+Portrait Artists Australia remains as an online network of professional artists.
 Please contact us using the ‘Contact” form on this website – if you cannot find the answers to your questions on the site.
 You can contact the artists directly via links on their pages.